Payer with ties to the funeral home and funeral preplanning

 The deceased had made funeral preplanning arrangements

 The funeral expenses the deceased paid under a funeral pre-arrangement contract are not reimbursed.
-In this case, the Régie pays a maximum 2 500 $ death benefit to the heirs if they file an application.
+In this case, we pay a maximum 2 500 $ death benefit to the heirs if they file an application.

 Accepted expenses not included in funeral preplanning arrangements may sometimes be incurred after the death.
-The person who paid them may apply to the Régie to be reimbursed, up to the total amount of the death benefit.
+The person who paid them may apply to be reimbursed, up to the total amount of the death benefit.

 The heirs can receive only the difference between the expenses that have been reimbursed and the maximum benefit of 2 500 $.